andydevs/blog/_drafts/experiments-with-css-grid.md

 50% taller than the second post snippets, so I set that row to take up slightly more space.

-Here's what that looks like:
+Here's what that looks like

 - Screenshot!

 ## Adding Fonts

-- Explain why you're putting it in the layout
+Calibri Light, that's my go-to font.
+I'm putting the font settings in the `layout` div.
+The `layout` is mean to be the root of the "app", so it controls the layout and the styling, including the fonts.

 ```scss
 $font-family: "Calibri Light", sans-serif !default;